KynW859/3-5-exercises-Input01-Input03-/README.md

 * Another int that adds the former three into a sum.
 * Made it print the sum.
 * Of course, made it close scanner after executing commands

+learnt about:
+* Scanner object and its methods
+* Overall knowledge for receiving basic input
+* Integer.parseInt using JOptionPane (and likely scanner methods as well) as a value.